jpsca/jinjax/docs/index.md

 ### Composable

-A JinjaX component can wrap HTML code or other components with a natural syntax, as if they were another tag.
+A JinjaX component can wrap HTML code or other components with a natural syntax, treating them as if they were native HTML tags.

 ### Modern